 This map shows the location of pedestrian and bicycle crashes throughout the region.

-The following reports include a regional summary covering five years of crashes, as well as reports for multiple jurisdictions analyzing patterns in crash locations and circumstances.
+The following reports include a regional summary, as well as reports for multiple jurisdictions analyzing patterns in crash locations and circumstances.

 ABOUT THE DATA

 All information is from crash reports involving motor vehicles made by local law enforcement to TITAN (Tennessee Integrated Traffic Analysis Network) and analyzed by the TPO.
 Crash reports came from the following law enforcement agencies and cover the following date ranges: